Rajnandini72/visit-count-behavior/README.md

 - event (When...)
 - effect (Then...)

-Each feature is in a different markdown file.
+Place features given to each stakeholder in a different file.
-This template has blank starting points for each.

 As always, avoid passive voice :)